hivefusion-lab/mantis/README.md

 # License

-The firmware binaries in this repository are provided by HiveFusion Lab.
+The firmware binaries in this repository are provided by Hivefusion Lab.

 The source code is not included at this time.